Humor research: Humor style and psychological outcomes

 There are two adaptive styles of humor and two maladaptive styles of humor.
 Affiliative and self-enhancing humor are the two adaptive styles.
 The defining feature of affiliative humor is humor that is used to strengthen interpersonal relationships or ease tensions within those relationships.
 Self-enhancing humor involves the use of a humorous outlook on situations in life as a coping tool.
 In this instance, humor is used to mitigate stress without targeting others or the self in a hurtful way.
 The two maladaptive humor styles are aggressive humor, which uses sarcasm and other humor styles to target or put down others and self-defeating humor, which uses self-deprecating tactics for the enjoyment of others.
 Martin et al. (2003) found that higher levels of adaptive humor are related to psychological well-being in terms of lower levels of depression and higher self-esteem.
 Self-defeating humor contrasts with the adaptive types, and is associated with poorer psychological health.
+Building on maladaptive and adaptive styles, a study by Doingi et al. (2023-11-30) also distinguishes between two humor styles, known as light and dark.
+Light humor attempts to ease tension and is light-hearted and fun.
+Dark humor is cynical and attains to more aggressive themes, similar to maladaptive humor.
+In the study, light humor styles were associated with positive mental health and lower reports of depression, anxiety, and stress.
+On the other hand, dark humor tended to have higher links to psychological distress.
+These findings pointed to the fact that not all humor can function the same way for mental health.
 Kuiper and McHale (2009) found support for humor styles being mediators between self-evaluation and psychological well-being.
 Simply put, rather than humor styles directly affecting psychological well-being, they are involved with how people self-evaluate, which results in different amounts of psychological well-being.
 Psychological school adjustment is also associated with humor style use, with a positive correlation of affiliative humor and school adjustment and a negative correlation of self-defeating humor and school adjustment.